Eleanor Sobel: Florida Senate

 When State Senator Steven Geller was unable to seek re-election, Sobel ran to succeed him in the 31st District, which was based in Broward County, and submitted her resignation from the School Board.
-She faced former State Representatives Kenneth A. Gottlieb and Tim M. Ryan in the Democratic primary, and the Sun-Sentinel remarked that all three candidates were "cut-from-the-same-cloth" who "compiled similar voting records and took similar positions on issues."
+She faced former State Representatives Kenneth Gottlieb and Tim Ryan in the Democratic primary, and the Sun-Sentinel remarked that all three candidates were "cut-from-the-same-cloth" who "compiled similar voting records and took similar positions on issues."
 Despite that, however, they endorsed Ryan in what they called "a tough choice.
 Ultimately, Sobel won narrowly over her opponents, receiving 36% of the vote to Gottlieb's 34% and Ryan's 31%, and advanced to the general election, where she received nearly 100% of the vote against only write-in opposition.

 When the state's legislative districts were redrawn in 2012, Sobel ran for re-election in the newly created 33rd District, which contained much of the territory that she had previously represented.
 She won the Democratic primary uncontested, and faced Juan Selaya, the Republican nominee, in the general election.
 The Sun-Sentinel endorsed her for re-election, calling her "a strong voice in Tallahassee for education, health care issues and senior citizens' services."
 Sobel ended up defeating Selaya with 67% of the vote.

 Sobel served as a champion for elderly reform through improving the practices and procedures for assisted living facilities (ALF).
 The bill passed in 2015.

 Under the leadership of Senator Sobel, Chair of the Senate Committee of Children, Families, and Elder Affairs, significantly advanced help for people with mental health and substance abuse issues through greater access to services.

 Sobel was also a strong proponent of the Affordable Health Care Act.

 Sobel is a strong advocate for LGBT rights and honored the 6 couples that challenged Florida's same sex marriage ban by awarding them with the award and married the couples in her office.

 In 2016, Governor Rick Scott signed [Senate Bill 716] into law which Sobel had sponsored.
 The bill establishes a Holocaust Memorial in Tallahassee at the State Capitol.

 Sobel is a strong advocate for animal rights and protections especially greyhounds.
-She successfully passed the Victoria Q. Gaetz (Wife of Senate President Don Gaetz) Greyhound Protection Act in the Florida Senate that would report greyhound injuries (current law limits reporting of deaths) but the bill died in the Florida House of Representatives.
+She successfully passed the Victoria Q. Gaetz Greyhound Protection Act in the Florida Senate that would report greyhound injuries (current law limits reporting of deaths) but the bill died in the Florida House of Representatives.

 In 2016, the New Times of Broward and Palm Beach named Senator Eleanor Sobel as their Best politician of 2016.

 Also in 2016, Sobel sponsored SB498, which decriminalized co-habitation by removing the prohibition against unmarried couples living together (FSS 798.02).